An exciting new era for E.S. Marks Athletics Field

 - 8am to 1pm on Saturdays (although contractor will not be working every Saturday)

-No work will be undertaken on Sundays and Public Holidays.
+- No works will be undertaken on Sundays and Public Holidays.

 Tree removal and new plantings

 An independent arborist has assessed all the current trees and has recommended around 15 be removed due to their poor condition and low retention value.
-The trees were removed between 14 and 16 December.
+Those 15 trees were removed between 14 and 16 December 2021.
 Their removal has allowed for the whole site to be landscaped effectively with a combination of larger, mature trees, grasses and flowering plants.
 Below is a selection that will be planted with the new carpark on Boronia Street.

 Traffic and Parking impacts

 Parking on Boronia Street should be unaffected by the upgrade with all construction vehicles parking on site.
 Any illegal parking outside of the E.S.
 Marks site boundary will continue to be a matter for enforcement by Randwick City Council.

 The upgrade will include new car parking provisions, as well as car and bus pick-up and drop-off zones at the facility.
 These improvements aim to ease congestion and improve parking at the site.

 Alternate training facilities are being provided at McKay Oval while E.S.
 Marks is closed including marked running lanes.
 With the winter season underway, facilities have been reduced to accommodate winter sports.